 one night i started playing this bo diddley/john mayall-inspired percussive thing on an acoustic guitar with the harmonica holder in place. while i was trying to think of what to sing on top, i wondered if the lyrics i already had might work better with this music. turns out they did, and they do. what sounded too mopey for my liking in 3/4 time with different chords became a lot more fun, and the original music got to live to fight another day, untainted by nastiness.

-i fought with myself for a while over whether or not i should include the song in that form. i thought it might come off like a bit of a joke when that wasn’t what i intended. the more i listened to it, the more i came to like it, and the more it sounded like it was missing something whenever i played it back at the proper pitch. so that’s how it ended up like this. check out the hungover-sounding slide guitars at the end (that’s the teisco again).
+i fought with myself for a while over whether or not i should include the song in that form. i thought it might come off like a bit of a joke when that wasn’t what i intended. the more i listened to it, the more i came to like it, and the more the song sounded like it was missing part of its soul whenever i played it back at the proper pitch. so that’s how it ended up like this. check out the hungover-sounding slide guitars at the end (that’s the teisco again).

 on almost every song, the drums were recorded in one take, improvised, without any rehearsal or much of any thought given to what i was going to do behind the kit. that’s the way i like to do it as often as i can, but most of the time the first take will be an excuse to try and figure out what i want to do, screwing up on the way to working it out. this time, for some reason, i ended up with a lot of first takes i liked.

-to that end, it’s kind of funny to me that some of my favourite drumming i’ve ever done is still on BEAUTIFULLY STUPID. it’s some of the messiest drum-work i’ve done, from a time when i was forced to become a makeshift drummer in the middle of recording the album, since my band was in the process of dissolving around me. it was almost like not really knowing any of the rules/rudiments of drumming freed me up to think more creatively and botch things in interesting ways.
+to that end, it’s kind of funny to me that some of my favourite drumming i’ve ever done is still on BEAUTIFULLY STUPID. it’s some of the messiest drum-work i’ve done, from a time when i was forced to become a makeshift drummer in the middle of recording the album, since my band was in the process of dissolving around me. it was almost as if not really knowing any of the rules or rudiments of drumming freed me up to think more creatively and botch things in interesting ways.

 i felt a little like i was in a similar place here. i’d learned and improved a lot, but i was still at my best when i wasn’t sure what i was going to do behind the drums and i just hit the record button and took off without a safety net. i’ve always felt that’s when a lot of the good stuff falls out — when you’re not trying so hard and you have no idea where you’re going, working off of instinct and an immediate reaction to the music.

-the album title is a bit of a mouthful. it seems like it could be a snarky nod to the whole home invasion thing, but it isn’t. i thought of it a few months before that even happened. the main thing is, at long last, the wooden gun that shoots rubber bands got some of the attention it deserved. i knew its moment would come someday.
+the album title is a bit of a mouthful. you’d think it was a snarky nod to the whole home invasion thing, but it isn’t. i thought of it a few months before that even happened. the silliness of it just appealed to me. the main thing is, at long last, the rubber band-firing wooden gun i’ve had since i was a kid got some of the attention it deserved. i knew its moment would come someday.

 getting into character